 What if a an expected Facebook page is not listed on the Create Facebook Lead Ad Subscription wizard?

-If an expected Facebook page is not listed in the Facebook page dropdown on the the Create Facebook Lead Ad Subscription wizard then make sure your Facebook account has the proper permissions to access the Facebook page.
-You must have one of the following roles to see the Facebook page listed: Admin, Editor, Moderator, Advertiser or Analyst.
+If an expected Facebook page is not listed in the Facebook page dropdown on the the Create Facebook Lead Ad Subscription wizard then make sure the Facebook user-account used to connect to the Ads-account has the proper permissions to access the Facebook page.
+It must have one of the following roles to see the Facebook page listed: Admin, Editor, Moderator, Advertiser or Analyst.
 However, an Advertiser or Analyst will lack the permission to create a Lead Ad subscription so the Admin, Editor and Moderator roles are recommended for Facebook pages.

 Read more about the different Page roles and what can they do in the Facebook documentation.